jostylr/event-when/eventwhen.md

 If reset is true, then we add those events before firing off the next round.

+We might have an event, a handle, or an array of such things.

     function () {
         var tracker = this,
             ev = tracker.event,